Double object (Le ... a mi hermana...?)

 Again, te and me are indirect and the a mí is to emphasise the fact that that person is treating us differently.

-Long object at the beginning - emphasis
+Noun pushed to the beginning - emphasis

 If I have a phrase expressing the direct or indirect object at the beginning of the sentence, before the verb, then I also need to double up.